 - 1. Connect the power cord to the power connector port on the back panel of the router, then plug the power adapter into an electrical outlet or power strip. - 2.
+Turn on the router by pressing the POWER button on its back panel. - 3.
 Make sure that your Wi-Fi adapter is on.
 As a rule, modern notebooks with built-in wireless NICs are equipped with a button or switch that turns on/off the wireless adapter (refer to your PC documents).
 If your PC is equipped with a pluggable wireless NIC, install the software provided with your Wi-Fi adapter.